RebekkaHaley/data-science-mlp/README.md

 Below is the current list of projects in this repository:

-0. The "Data" file contains open source datasets that are mostly from Kaggle.
-(NB: Currently hidden)
+0. "data" - contains open source datasets that are mostly from Kaggle.
+NB: Currently hidden.

-1. MLP, aka feed-forward neural network, implemented in both simple 2-layer and n-layer versions.
+1. "mlp" - implemented in both simple 2-layer and n-layer versions.
+Also known as a feed-forward neural network.